 \CEES are the program-specific Clinical Experience Evaluation Survey, developed using the INTASC Teaching Standards and the SPA standards.

-classroom performance levels on indicators on the CEES that reflect the learning outcomes.
-Candidates and university supervisors complete these online on the TaskstreamTM system.
 Mentors may complete them (in English or Arabic) in hard copy surveys; then the ratings are entered into spreadsheets by the data manager.

 Assessment of Candidates' Performance on Learning Outcomes